So How Many More CSMs Do We Need?

 This model can help us to create a scaling strategy.
 The introduction of customer outcomes and their use in this model is the key to unlocking the relationship between a company’s success content and the scalable deployment of that content as part of an overall strategy to deliver on customer success.
 To show this the graphic above is re-drawn to include outcomes.

-Each outcome will typically have a group of users engaged with the use case of a vendor’s solution leading to that outcome.
-Users will typically engage with multiple use cases and so belong to several of these groupings.
+Each of the customer’s desired outcomes will have a group of users who are engaged with the use case of the vendor’s solution leading to that outcome.
+Users will of course typically engage with multiple use cases and be in pursuit of multiple outcomes.